16-09-01: Summary Of Essay Nine Part One -- Dialectics And Substitutionism

 [On this, see Essays Two through Thirteen Part Three.]

 The problem is, of course, that DM is based on the sub-logical, incoherent and non-sensical ideas Hegel inflicted on humanity.
-As that old computer science saying had it:
+As that old computer science saying puts it:

 "Garbage in, garbage out (GIGO): in the field of computer science or information and communications technology [this] refers to the fact that computers will unquestioningly process the most nonsensical of input data, 'garbage in', and produce nonsensical output, 'garbage out'."
 [Quoted from here; quotation marks altered to conform with the conventions adopted at this site.
 Links in the original.]

-This is no less the case with DM and its theorists.
+This is no less the case with DM.

-Indeed, DM-theses remain today in the same confused, incoherent and non-sensical state that its classicists originally left them.
+Indeed, DM-theses remain today in the same confused, incoherent and non-sensical state that its classicists originally left them over a century ago.
 From the beginning, dialecticians have merely relied on repeating, generation after generation, the same vague notions and obscure ideas they inherited from Hegel, Engels, Plekhanov, Lenin, and Mao.